top of page

 • Step 1: 2-3 Rough Sketches

-• This step is very dynamic and allows me to let the creativity flow.
+• This step is very dynamic and allows me to just let the creativity flow.
 I typically start every project with 2-3 very rough sketches to help give me a sense of form and composition.
 I can do these sketches either on paper or digitally - I don't hold myself to any one medium.
-The sketches could be as simple as basic shapes, silhouettes, and stick figures, or if I already have a good sense of the idea, I'll add in some character details.
+The sketches could be as simple as basic shapes, silhouettes, and stick figures, or if I already have a good sense of the idea, I'll add in some minor character details.

 • Step 2: The Refined Sketch